-Same-sex behaviour has been seen as sinful or depraved for most of human history.
+Same-sex behaviour has been seen as sinful or depraved by most religions for most of human history.
 Only very few cultures and religions accommodated or respected same-sex love and sexuality.

 In the late 19th and early 20th century a first generation of sexologists began to argue that same-sex desire was simply a biological and psychological reality.
 However, it soon came to be regarded as a disorder.
 Attempts to change sexual orientation followed.

 Theories on the origins of same-sex attraction mostly assumed that it was a deviation from a bedrock of heterosexuality to which one might return.
 So-called treatments to make homosexuals into heterosexuals have taken many forms, including medical or surgical intervention, psychoanalysis, behavioural approaches such as chemical or electric shock aversion, spiritual or religious interventions, and counselling and psychotherapy.